For short blurbs from my everyday life, checkout: http://shorts.howardkang.com

 Simple things like soda travel miles and miles to end up in areas outside of major cities like Port-au-Prince and Cap-Haïtien.
 Most vendors like Manno usually make weekend trips and travel over 9 hours to bring items back to their communities.

 Israel told me that he wanted to find more clothing catalogs so he could use the designs as inspiration to make even more clothing.
-He held up a huge 300-page catalog, looked up and me, and said, “I’m going to make all of these for people.
+He held up a huge 300-page catalog, looked up at me, and said, “I’m going to make all of these for people.
 I want the best clothes for Haiti.”

 Digene returned to his hometown after living in the Dominican Republic.
 He’s known for providing the upscale items in town.
 Need some cologne, perfume, or nice shoes?
 Digene’s your man.